 - Unemployment Rate: 3.9%

 You’ve definitely heard of Chicago, but have you heard of Naperville?
 Less than an hour away, this Chicago suburb is a force to be reckoned with on its own.
-It’s been recognized as one of the best cities for aging and retirement, one of the safest cities in the Midwest, and the best place to raise a family!
+It’s been recognized as one of the best cities for aging and retirement, one of the safest cities in the Midwest, and one of the best places to raise a family!
 Not to mention, the median household income is double the national average!

 If that doesn’t sound like music to your ears, try this—Naperville is home to Wentz Concert Hall, a specialized auditorium that’s tuned with sound-absorbing curtains and has hosted musicians from Colbie Caillat to Yo-Yo Ma.
 Naperville high schools are striking chords as well.
 Three local schools have won 16 Grammys between them for outstanding contributions to the field of music.
 Even the Moser Tower in Riverwalk Park houses a massive set of bells, so Naperville is always full of song.

 Get your dance (and drinks) on at Frankie’s Blue Room, or grab an overstuffed pastrami sandwich at Schmaltz Delicatessen.
 If you prefer surf over turf, make a reservation for oysters at the upscale Hugo’s Frog Bar and Fish House.
 Ribfest is also a must to check out!
 Every year, proceeds from this collection of barbecue ribs and music go to preventing child abuse.

 - Home Price: $139,800 median purchase price; $819 median monthly rent